dhis2/dhis2-docs/src/commonmark/en/content/user/classic-data-visualizer.md

 the current version, please refer to the [new data visualizer](./data_visualizer.html) chapter.

-## About the Data Visualizer app
+## About the Classic Data Visualizer app

 <!--DHIS2-SECTION-ID:data_vis_intro-->

 ![](resources/images/visualizer/column_chart.png)

-With the **Data Visualizer** app, you can select content, for example indicators, data elements, periods and organisation units, for an analysis.
+With the ** Classic Data Visualizer** app, you can select content, for example indicators, data elements, periods and organisation units, for an analysis.
 The app works well over poor Internet connections and generates charts in the web browser.